vcs-python/vcspull/README.md

 See the [Quickstart](https://vcspull.git-pull.com/quickstart.html) for more.

-## pulling specific repos
+## Pulling specific repos

-have a lot of repos?
+Have a lot of repos?

 you can choose to update only select repos through [fnmatch](http://pubs.opengroup.org/onlinepubs/009695399/functions/fnmatch.html)